-To the extent permitted by Law, any claim or dispute under or relating to the Agreement must be filed within one year in an arbitration proceeding.
-The one-year period begins when the claim or notice of dispute first could be filed.
-If a claim or dispute isn't filed within one year, it's permanently barred.
+To the extent permitted by Law, any Dispute must be filed within one year in an arbitration proceeding.
+The one-year period begins when the notice of Dispute first could be filed.
+If a Dispute isn’t filed within one year, it’s permanently barred.

 If the arbitration provision in this Section is found to be unenforceable or invalid, the parties agree that any suit or proceeding arising out of or relating to these Terms will be brought in the federal or state courts, as applicable, in San Mateo County, California, and each party irrevocably submits to the jurisdiction and venue of such courts.

 A “Dispute” means a dispute, claim or controversy arising out of or relating to the Terms, the Program Agreement, or the Services; or whether that dispute is (1) based on past, present or future events and includes claims and disputes that arose between the parties before the effective date of these Terms; and (2) in tort, contract, warranty, state, regulation, or other legal or equitable basis.